klaviyo/klaviyo-android-sdk/README.md

 ### Rich push notification

-In order for rich push notifications to work on your app, your app needs to be on version 1.2.0-beta or above of the Klaviyo SDK.
-This feature is currently only available for a focus group and should be available to everyone else fairly soon.
+Rich push notification is the ability to add images to your push notification messages.
+This feature is supported in version 1.3.1 and above of the Klaviyo Android SDK.
+No additional setup is needed to support rich push.

 ## Code Documentation
 [//]: # (REMINDER: Update documentation branch with new dokka docs when updating version number)